benmuchemi15/aboutme-web/README.md

 The about button will take you to the about section that talks about my road to being a web developer

-The contact buton will take you the contact section of my page I linked my phone number and emai using the <a href> element so that when you click the link you can email or call me directly without having to open up your email or phone
+The contact buton will take you to the contact section of my page I linked my phone number and email using the <a href> element so that when you click the link you can email or call me directly without having to open up your email or phone

 I made sure to have a footer as a footer is essential to any web page